-Lynton Talbot is an independent curator based in London, working collaboratively with artists to produce text, exhibitions and performative scenarios.
+Lynton Talbot is an independent curator based in London, working with artists to produce text, exhibitions and live events.